 They open bins, play with toys, pull pranks, and make slime.
 They sing, they dance, and they take into account their traces:

 “Subscribe to my channel!”
-Children are amongst the most important stars of YouTube and Instagram, incomes thousands and thousands through influencer offer with blue-chip brands or YouTube’s companion application, which offers creators a cut of ad revenues.
+Children are amongst the most important stars of YouTube and Instagram, incomes thousands and thousands through influencer offers with blue-chip brands or YouTube’s companion application, which offers creators a cut of ad revenues.

-Now former child actors and criminal experts are speaking out, hoping that mother and father and structures change their practices – or lawmakers and regulators get worried.
+Now, former child actors and criminal experts are speaking out, hoping that mother and father and structures change their practices, or lawmakers and regulators get worried.

 Are they influencing paintings?